Limit Screen TimePrint Page

 - Turn off electronic devices during dinner.
 Make use of the time together to talk about the day.

 - When your children’s friends gather at your house, limit the amount of time they play video games.
-After 20-30 minutes of playing, suggest that the children move on to something else that does not involve a screen, like playing a board game, starting a game of hide and seek, or playing outside.
+After 20-30 minutes of playing, suggest that the children move on to something else that does not involve a screen, like playing a board game or physical game (including playing outside).

 - Be a good role model and limit your time in front of a screen to no more than two hours per day, too.
 If your kids see you following your own rules and being active, then they’ll be more likely to follow your example.

-- Try new hobbies!
-Replace screen time with something more active.
-Join a club, discover a new talent, or sign up for physical activity class at your local community center.
+- Try new hobbies.
+Replace screen time with something more active, or join a club, discover a new talent, or sign up for a hands-on class at your local community center.